ADGEfficiency/rl-resources/readme.md

 Most of the content is spread into subject specific folders such as `alphago` and `model-based`.
 Below is some advice aimed at those new to reinforcement learning.

-## If you are starting out with reinforcement learning
+## To learn reinforcement learning in a supervised way

 [Sutton & Barto - Reinforcement Learning: An Introduction - 2nd Edition](http://incompleteideas.net/book/the-book-2nd.html)
 - highly awaited second edition released in 2019